Northwest voter turnout, which led the city, is bolstered by the youth vote

 Posted 11/11/22

-Mt Airy’s 22nd ward wasn’t far behind, with a 62% turnout that put the neighborhood in third place, closely trailing Center City’s 15th ward, which had a turnout of 63%.
-South Philadelphia’s 2nd ward, where turnout was 61%, came in fourth and Roxborough’s 21st ward rounded out the top five wards with 59%.
+The 22nd ward, which is entirely in Mt.
+Airy, wasn’t far behind, with a 62% turnout that put the neighborhood in third place, closely trailing Center City’s 15th ward, which had a turnout of 63%.
+South Philadelphia’s 2nd ward, …

 This item is available in full to subscribers.